kakwa/kakwafont/README.md

-# kakwafont
+# KakwaFont

 Another 12px monospace bitmap font.

 ## Presentation

-Kakwafont is a 12px monospace bitmap font based on [Terminus](http://fractal.csie.org/~eric/wiki/Terminus_font).
+KakwaFont is a 12px monospace bitmap font based on [Terminus](http://terminus-font.sourceforge.net/).

 I found Terminus too wide, so I have changed most glyphs in order to have thin and clearly seperated characters.